Analog to Digital - Vinyl, Tape, Cassettes

 As a matter of well-documented fact, some tapes from the 1970's and afterward were manufactured with a material that absorbs moisture from the air and becomes tacky and sticky, making the tape impossible to play and will permanently damage the recording if you try.
 It will squeal and shed its oxide off as it is dragged over the heads and guides of the machine.

 All tapes are given a catalog number, and files named and labelled.
-There will be one file for each track, e.g. 24-track tape results in 24 individual mono WAV file recordings of each track of the tape that will play in sync.
+There will be one file for each track, e.g. 24-track tape results in 24 individual mono WAV file recordings of each track of the tape that will play in sync in your DAW.
+Or I can mix it for you here.

 As a matter of well-documented fact, some tapes from the 1970's and afterward were manufactured with a material that absorbs moisture from the air and becomes tacky and sticky, making the tape impossible to play and will permanently damage the recording if you try.
 It will squeal and shed its oxide off as it is dragged over the heads and guides of the machine.

 All tapes are given a catalog number, and files named and labelled.
-There will be one file for each track, e.g. 24-track tape results in 24 individual mono WAV file recordings of each track of the tape that will play in sync.
+There will be one file for each track, e.g. 24-track tape results in 24 individual mono WAV file recordings of each track of the tape that will play in sync in your DAW.
+Or I can mix it for you here.

 Vinyl